• +91 9902461116

 $user = $stmt->fetch();

-• Use password_hash() and password_verify() — never MD5 or SHA1
+Use password_hash() with PASSWORD_BCRYPT or PASSWORD_ARGON2ID — never MD5 or SHA1

-6. Optimise PHP application performance
+6. Optimise PHP Application Performance

 opcache.enable=1